 Welcome to the Licking County Quilt Barn Trail

-HOW TO TRAVEL THE QUILT BARN TRAIL: Bring a friend to help navigate your trip and make sure you either have addresses pulled up on your phone or have printed directions out ahead of time.
+HOW TO TRAVEL THE QUILT BARN TRAIL: Bring a friend or family member to help navigate your trip and make sure you either have addresses pulled up on your phone or have printed directions out ahead of time.
 The order below has you start at the Bryn Du Mansion, takes you on a loop through Licking County and brings you back to Granville to complete the trail.
 There's no wrong way to do the trail, though, so choose whatever path in whatever order you'd like!
-Remember to give yourself extra time to enjoy the sights!
+Remember to give yourself extra time to enjoy the sights! *Please note that the majority of these squares belong to private owners - we ask that you be respectful as you drive the trail.

 #1.
 537 Jones Rd., Granville, OH